Diana Evans

-Diana Omo Evans FRSL (born 1972) is a British novelist, journalist and critic who was born and lives in London.
+Diana Omo Evans FRSL (born 1972) is a British novelist, journalist and critic.
 Evans has written four full-length novels.
-Her first novel, 26a, published in 2005, won the Orange Award for New Writers, the Betty Trask Award and the deciBel Writer of the Year award.
-Her third novel Ordinary People was shortlisted for the 2019 Women's Prize for Fiction and won the 2019 South Bank Sky Arts Award for Literature.
-A House for Alice was published in 2023.
+Her debut novel 26a (2005) won the Orange Award for New Writers, the Betty Trask Award and the deciBel Writer of the Year award.
+Her third novel Ordinary People (2018) was shortlisted for the Women's Prize for Fiction and won the South Bank Sky Arts Award for Literature.
+Her other novels include A House for Alice (2023).

 As well as writing fiction, Evans contributes essays and literary criticism to the national press.
 She was honoured as a fellow of the Royal Society of Literature in 2020.

 Background and education

 Evans is the daughter of a Nigerian mother and an English father.
 She was born and grew up in Neasden, north-west London, with her parents and five sisters, one of whom was her twin.
 She also spent part of her childhood in Lagos, Nigeria.

 She completed a media studies degree at the University of Sussex.
 While in Brighton, she was a dancer in the African dance troupe Mashango.

 She completed an MA in creative writing at the University of East Anglia.
-At the age of 25 she became a journalist.
+At the age of 25, she became a journalist.
 She contributed human-interest features and art criticism to a range of magazines, journals and newspapers in the UK; published interviews with celebrities; worked as an editor for Pride Magazine and the literary journal Calabash.